tokenguardio/Grants-Program/applications/Tokenguard-v2.md

 		2. List of RAW tables available for these projects
 		3. List of comparable metrics for these projects

-4. Dashboards
+3. Dashboards
-	- Making it possible for people to create & share dashboards with their own metrics as well as Tokenguard curated metrics:
+	- Making it possible for people to create & share dashboards with their own metrics:
-		1. Allowing for choosing how to display a metric (more than 10 types of visualizations available)
-		2. Allowing for adding captions and text in dashboards
-		3. Adding tags to dashboards
-	- Creating a search engine for dashboards
+		1. Providing a description and schema of required API response.
+The response consists of all possible measures and dimensions for future visualization.
+		2. Creating a frontend which allows user to select series of data for axis X and Y for visualization.
+		3. Allowing user to select type of visualization for the data among 5 types (linechart, barchart, piechart, multiline chart, stacked barchart).
+		4. Designing frontend to layout visualizations on canvas (using drag & drop or any other method that is more comfortable for the user).
+		5. Saving dashboard related data on backend to allow frontend transform database metrics into attractive visualisations.

-5. Users
+4. Users
 	- Creating a user subpage with a list of users' dashboards & metrics
  	- Displaying user stats